pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

     ...
 ```

+- `buffer.explorer_input.default_workflow_type`: Default workflow type for all task datasets under `explorer_input` if not specified at the dataset level.
+- `buffer.explorer_input.default_reward_fn_type`: Default reward function type for all task datasets under `explorer_input` if not specified at the dataset level.
 - `buffer.explorer_input.taskset`: Task dataset used for training exploration policies.
 - `buffer.explorer_input.eval_taskset`: List of task datasets used for evaluation.